What is elder abuse?

 What are the signs of elder abuse?

-Signs which may indicate elder abuse include:
+Signs which may indicate elder abuse include, but not limited to:

 - Fear, anxiety, sudden depression, withdrawal or cowering